 Unacceptable customer behaviour policy

-We recognise that customers may act out of character in times of trouble or distress.
+We recognise that people may act out of character in times of trouble or distress.
 We do not view behaviour as unacceptable just because an individual is forceful or determined in their approach to us.
-However, the actions of customers who are angry, demanding or exceptionally persistent may result in unreasonable demands being placed on our time and resources or unacceptable behaviour being directed towards colleagues.
-It is these actions that we consider unacceptable and aim to manage under this policy.
+However, the actions of customers who are angry, demanding or exceptionally persistent may result in unreasonable demands being placed on our time and resources, or unacceptable behaviour being directed towards colleagues.
+It is these actions that we consider unacceptable and aim to manage with this policy.

-We are committed to supporting colleagues who are subjected to unacceptable customer behaviour.
-We encourage those who experience unacceptable customer behaviour to talk with their line manager at the earliest available opportunity to help identify any support needs and / or follow up action.
+We are committed to supporting colleagues who experience unacceptable behaviour.
+We encourage them to talk to their manager as soon as possible to help identify any support needed.

 What counts as unacceptable behaviour and unreasonable demands?